Character Flaws and Strengths: Guide + Examples

 This makes your conversation clean, clear and readable.

-In Long Sentence between Paragraphs.
+In Long Dialogue Across Multiple Paragraphs.
 When a character is talking in more than one paragraph, use the same opening quotation marks in all the paragraphs, but never close them at the end.
 This indicates that the same speaker is continuing.

 Step 6: Capitalise Correctly

-Begin a conversation with an upper-case letter.
+Begin dialogue with a capital letter.
 The dialogue tags should be in lower case except when the sentence starts with them.

 Example: